 Thank you for organising for me to go to the Hillary Outdoors course.
 I enjoyed it so much and had so much fun and made really cool friendships through it.

 Just wanted to say thank you for enabling our daughter to attend the Hillary Outdoor Education camp.
 She has come home really happy and says she has made some great friends.
 She said she pushed herself and was just so amazed at what she could do and achieve.
 This camp has been a significant step for her.
 We have been impressed with the organisation and care involved with our daughter.

 Find out more

-STAR courses must be booked by members of Te Kura’s Youth Transitions team.
-Find out who your local contact is for STAR courses below or discuss your interest with your learning advisor.
+STAR courses must be booked by the Secondary Tertiary Advisor for your region.
+Find your local contact for STAR courses below, or discuss your interest with your kaimanaaki (learning advisor).

 Huarahi Trades Academy

 Te Kura offers trades programmes around New Zealand for students in Year 11 and above.

 - practical and hands-on programmes with tertiary organisations such as polytechnics and private training organisations